LINBIT/vmshed/README.md

 vmshed --tests example/tests.example.toml --vms example/vms.example.toml
 ```

+The test runs are determined based on these specification files and the command
+line flags as described [here](doc/test-run-determination.md).

 ## Usage in Docker

 Running vmshed in Docker is a little complicated due to its dependencies.
 Here